BYU-ECEn-240-301-TAs/ECEn-240-301-grading/rubrics/labs/lab template.md

 Go to [How to Grade in Learning Suite.md](/resources/How-to-Grade-in-Learning-Suite.md) to see how to get to the grader and begin grading.

+**Always** list point deductions in the comments so that students understand why they may have gotten points deducted.

 Note: "-3" means subtract three points.

 # Lab #: